Super Lawyers

 Baltimore Catholic Church Will Appeal Sex Abuse Lawsuits Under New Law

 Maryland’s new Child Victims Act (CVA) lifts the statute of limitations on all civil lawsuits for child sex abuse.
-The CVA contains a provision written into the law that specifically permits anyone sued under the new law to file an immediate appeal challenging whether the CVA is valid under Maryland’s state constitution.
+The CVA contains a provision that specifically permits anyone sued under the new law to file an immediate appeal challenging whether the CVA is valid under Maryland’s state constitution.
 Learn more about Clergy Sex Abuse Lawsuits.

 When the CVA takes effect later this year, the Baltimore Archdiocese could face millions in liabilities from a wave of sexual abuse civil lawsuits.
-The Baltimore Archdiocese is expected to immediately challenge the constitutionality of the CVA in the Maryland appellate courts.
+The Archdiocese is expected to immediately challenge the CVA’s constitutionality in the Maryland appellate courts.
 Lawyers for the Archdiocese will initiate this challenge by invoking the provision in the CVA that allows for an immediate interlocutory appeal.
 The underlying civil lawsuits will be stayed pending the outcome of that appeal.

 Maryland’s Attorney General, Anthony Brown, has already vowed to defend the constitutionality of the CVA effectively.
 When the state legislature considered whether to pass the CVA, Brown issued an opinion letter stating the legal argument for why the new law was valid under Maryland’s constitution.